Connecticut Bar Examining

 Art.
 IV-3.
 In lieu of the requirements set forth in Articles IV-1 and IV-2, an applicant for admission without examination who is a full-time faculty member or full-time clinical fellow at an accredited Connecticut law school may, prior to being recommended for admission to the bar, submit evidence of a scaled score of eighty (80) on the Multistate Professional Responsibility Examination or a grade of either “C” or “Pass” in a course in professional responsibility/legal ethics offered by a law school approved by the bar examining committee as part of its regular curriculum.

 Art.
 V-1.
 The Committee shall hold sessions semi-annually for the examination in law of applicants for admission to the bar.
 The examination shall be held at such place or places within the State of Connecticut as the Committee may designate, one to be held the last consecutive Tuesday and Wednesday of February and one to be held the last consecutive Tuesday and Wednesday of July, in each year.
 Such examination shall last two days, with two sessions each day.

 Art.
 V-2.
 The examinations shall be in writing.
-Applicants shall bring pencils and pens.
-The Committee may allow an applicant to utilize a portable electronic device capable of operating the designated software to answer Part A of the examination provided that the applicant follows the procedure set forth by the Committee for electing such option.
+The Committee shall provide pencils and pens.
+The Committee may allow an applicant to utilize a portable electronic device capable of operating the designated software to answer performance tests and essay questions provided that the applicant follows the procedure set forth by the Committee for electing such option.
 Special circumstances may, with the prior written approval of the committee, warrant a waiver, in whole or in part, of the requirements of this Art.
 V-2.